-- The vehicle's VIN number

-- The control module identification number

-- The vehicle's calibration ID(s).
-These IDs uniquely identify the software version(s) for the vehicle's control module(s).

-- The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
+- The vehicle's VIN number - The control module identification number - The vehicle's calibration ID(s).
+These IDs uniquely identify the software version(s) for the vehicle's control module(s). - The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
-One or more CVNs may be returned by the vehicle's computer.

-- While linked to the vehicle, press and release the LD/M button.

-- The "Test Modes" menu displays.

-- - The Vehicle Info Menu displays.
+One or more CVNs may be returned by the vehicle's computer. - While linked to the vehicle, press and release the LD/M button. - The "Test Modes" menu displays. - Use the UP △ and DOWN ▽ buttons, as necessary, to highlight Vehicle Info, then press the ENTER ⊕ button. - The Vehicle Info Menu displays.